ujanssen/birgit/README.md

 birgit
 ======

-A set of puppet modules
+A set of puppet modules.